Banks are opening, and 5% down payment is back. article cover image

 Legacy archive / noindex

-The bank opens and the 5% down payment is back
+Banks are opening, and 5% down payment is back.

 Republished with permission